DankoBalaz/git-tag-manager/README.md

 # Git Tag Manager: Efficiently Manage Your Git Tags
+Looking to bulk remove tags from your repository?
 Git Tag Manager streamlines the process of cleaning up and managing your Git tags.
 Tailored for developers and maintainers looking to declutter their repositories, our utility aids in the removal of specific tags or ranges, ensuring a clean and organized versioning system.

 ### Key Features:
 - **Range-Based Purging:** Easily specify a range of tags for bulk removal.